danielzml/Rough-Paths/README.md

-The signature transform summarises how multiple channels in a data stream evolve together, serving as a powerful feature map across many machine learning tasks.
+The signature transform is a nonparametric feature map for time series data.
 We implement both the transform and its associated kernel using just NumPy and SciPy.